merriaux/p_vehicle_detection_and_tracking/project/readme.md

 I use the *cv2.findcontours* function to extract shape contours. *cv2.boundingRect* return me the bouding box, and cv2.moments able me to compute the centroides.

-The result on test images is below (green : adding of thresholded hot point):
+The results on test images is below (green : adding of thresholded hot point):

 ![Final results on test images](readmeImg/multiScaleResultHotpoint.png)